-If you`re a dog owner, you realize that your faithful dog will die someday and, unfortunately, it’s inevitable.
+If you’re a dog owner, you realize that your faithful dog will die someday; unfortunately, it’s inevitable.

-And that threat is the fundamental reason for dog cloning because as dogs get older, their owners become more likely to think about cloning.
+And that threat is the fundamental reason for dog cloning because as dogs age, their owners become more likely to think about cloning.

 Most people consider their dogs family members.
-That’s why it can be hard to cope with losing a four-legged friend.
+It can be hard to cope with losing a four-legged friend.

 But before you decide to clone your dog, evaluate the advantages and disadvantages of dog cloning.